(Disclosure: Some of the links below may be affiliate links)

-Bad Debt is debt on depreciating assets and with a high-interest rate.
-This is the case for most kinds of debt.
+Bad debt is a debt on depreciating assets and with a high-interest rate.
+It is the case for most kinds of debt.
 Credit Card debt is probably the worst kind of debt.
 Then, you will find car loans and any other leasing.
-All these debts are making you a disservice.
+All these debts are doing you a disservice.
 You would better have paid cash or bought something that was within your reach.

 On the other hand, good debt can help your financial journey.
 Enter the world of mortgages.
-This is the main for the creation of free money by banks.
-Mortgage are big loans with generally low interest.
+Mortgages are the main way for the creation of free money by banks.
+Mortgages are big loans with generally low interest.
 And houses are an appreciating asset.
-This means that your debt will cover an asset whose value will increase over time.
-This can give you the opportunity to raise even more debt on your asset later on.
+It means that your debt will cover an asset whose value will increase over time.
+It can allow you to raise even more debt on your asset later on.
 Another good thing with real estate properties is that you can improve them to improve their prices.

 Real Estate And Leverage